Wednesday, March 27, 2024

 At the courthouse, Beast is brought in, Scott and Logan watching from the crowd.
 The District Attorney pushes to deny Beast bail, but his attorney insists that they are only asking for that because he’s a Mutant.
 Beast pleads his own case, saying that Mutants only want to live in peace and quotes Shakespeare to prove his point.
 “If you prick us, do we not bleed?”
 The judge tells him to get to the point.
 Beast says that two days before the “incident” at the MCA building, eleven Mutants were captured after registering with them.
 He doesn’t say this was in retaliation for those kidnappings, but the implication is there.
 The District Attorney says that Beast is just trying to justify his actions.
 The Judge orders Beast to be held without bail, given the violence of his original offense and then the escape attempt.
 The bailiff begins to take Beast out of the courtroom, Scott stopping Logan from causing a scene when a scene is in fact caused by another angry Mutant, Sabretooth.
 Sabretooth demands they let Beast go but he’s blasted by guards.
 Scott goes to stop him, saying they’ll kill him.
 Logan just says “good,” and crosses his arms.
 Scott saves Sabretooth with his optic beams.

 At the X-Mansion, Charles is using Cerebro to find Magneto but comes up dry when Storm and Jubilee join him.
 They get Scott’s alert that they’re coming in with an injured Mutant.
 They bring Sabretooth in, and Cyclops gives Charles what he knows, just that he started rampaging when Beast was denied bail, and that Wolverine hates him.
 They see Wolverine head for the infirmary and go to talk with him.
 He tries to remove Sabretooth, but the others stop him, saying they need to help any injured Mutant.
 Logan keeps insisting that Sabretooth can’t be trusted and that he needs to be taken out of the mansion.
 Storm comes in and points out that some of the others thought that about him too when he first arrived.
 She points out his rage is like Wolverine’s.
 They get an alert that someone is attacking a missile base.
-He orders them to go after Magneto, saying he knows Magnus, and this is his MO.
+Charles orders them to go after Magneto, saying he knows Magnus, and this is his MO.
 Wolverine leaves Sabretooth, but asks Charles why they have to trash his enemy but spare Wolverine’s.

 At the base, Magneto is wrecking shop, saying that he’ll use Mankind’s greatest weapons against them.
 He heads to the launch control and announces that Mutant Liberation begins.
 He hits the facility with his magnetic waves and triggers the launch procedure.
 The X-Men, Storm, Cyclops and Wolverine, arrive to wreck shop.
 The soldiers are ordered to abandon the base when it’s revealed that Magneto is keeping the circuits connected.
 He confronts the X-Men and says that he’s happy they’ve come to join him.
 They refuse and the fight breaks out.
 He announces that it’s better for them to die on their feet than to die on their knees.
 He tells them to tell Charles he’s stronger than before and to warn Charles that his dream of peaceful coexistence will become a nightmare.
 They rush to stop the missiles, but they go off.
 Storm flies off, intending to blow up the missiles with her lightning.
 Charles reaches out to her telepathically and tells her where to strike that will stop them without killing herself.
 She uses a cyclone to redirect them to the water and then shorts out the warheads with lighting.
 That much precise control seems to overwhelm her, and she passes out.
 Wolverine catches her.
 They fall back.
 As they fly away, Magneto watches and asks why Charles turned against their own kind like this.